aws-samples/alarm-context-tool/README.md

 - Alarms created with Metric Insights queries will not have a namespace or dimensions
 - Add Log Insights Queries - Done
 - Look at each handler to see where Log Insights Queries can be used
-- Use Log Patterns in Log Insights Queries instead of last 10 of events